KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 As explained above, resolution is not the strongest point of nuclear medicine.
 Other medical imaging systems (CT, MR, ultrasound) have a much better resolution.
 One often uses the term *partial volume effect* to refer to problems caused by poor resolution.
 The idea is that if an object only fills part of a pixel, the pixel contains two things: object and background.
-Because the pixel has only one value, it does not give a reliable representation of either.
-Figure [22](#fig:pv) illustrates this for a disk imaged with some imaging system.
+Because the pixel has only one value, it does not give a reliable representation of either. [](#fig:pv) illustrates this for a disk imaged with some imaging system.
 If the object is large compared to the pixels of the image, then the image gives a good representation of the object.
 However, small objects are poorly represented.
 As can be seen in the profiles, the maximum value in the image is much smaller than the true maximum intensity of the object.
 The obvious remedy is to use sufficiently small pixels.

-However, if the pixels are small, the imaging performance is limited by the system point spread function, as illustrated in the second panel of figure [22](#fig:pv).
+However, if the pixels are small, the imaging performance is limited by the system point spread function, as illustrated in the second panel of [](#fig:pv).
 The image can be regarded as a convolution of the true intensities with the PSF.
 The effect is very similar as that of the big pixels, one could say that the object only partially fills the PSF.
 Again, the maximum intensity of small objects is severely underestimated, and their size is overestimated.

 Consequently, nuclear medicine imaging systems tend to underestimate the maximum intensity and overestimate the size of small objects.
 The *recovery coefficient* is the ratio of the estimated and true maximum.
 The so-called *spill over* is the amount of apparent activity showing up outside the true object boundaries due to the blurring.